-function WideUpperCase(const S: WideString): WideString; Returns the ALLCAPS version of the WideString S function WideLowerCase(const S: WideString): WideString; Returns the lowercase version of the WideString S function WideCompareStr (const S1, S2: WideString): Integer; Compares two WideStrings S1 and S2 , case-sensitive, and returns an integer based on the result.
-The return value is less than 0 if S1 is less than S2, 0 if S1 equals S2, or greater than 0 if S1 is greater than S2. function WideCompareText(const S1, S2: WideString): Integer; Compares two WideStrings S1 and S2, case-insensitive, and returns an integer based on the result.
-The return value is less than 0 if S1 is less than S2, 0 if S1 equals S2, or greater than 0 if S1 is greater than S2. function WideSameText(const S1, S2: WideString): Boolean; Compares two WideStrings S1 and S2, case-insensitive.
-Returns TRUE if both are identical, otherwise returns FALSE. function WideTextPos (const SubStr, S: WideString): Integer; Behaves like WidePos function, except text if processed in case-insensitive manner. function WideTrim(const S: WideString): WideString; Removes leading and trailing spaces and control characters from the given string S. function WideTrimChars(const S, CharsToTrim: WideString): WideString; Remove characters that occur in CharsToTrim from the beginning and the end of S .
-Added in v6.0.0.9 Alpha. function WideTrimCharsLeft(const S, CharsToTrim: WideString): WideString; Remove characters that occur in CharsToTrim from the beginning of S .
-Added in v6.0.0.9 Alpha. function WideTrimCharsRight(const S, CharsToTrim: WideString): WideString; Remove characters that occur in CharsToTrim from the end of S .
-Added in v6.0.0.9 Alpha. function WideReplaceStr(const S, OldPattern, NewPattern: WideString): WideString; Returns the result of replacing on a string S, a string OldPattern (Case Sensitive), with a NewPattern. function WideReplaceText(const S, OldPattern, NewPattern: WideString): WideString; Returns the result of replacing on a string S, a text OldPattern (Case Non-Sensitive), with a NewPattern. function WideSplitString (const Input, Delimiter: WideString): TStringsArray; Splits the Input wherever Delimiter occurs and returns an array that contains the split parts. • The Delimiter itself can be a multi-character WideString.
-(Unlike the usual comma, hyphen or space that are used for this purpose) • The split parts (returned as elements of the array) do not contain the Delimiter . function WideJoinStrings(const Strings: TStringsArray; const Delimiter: WideString): WideString; Joins all individual items from Strings into a single WideString, with Delimiter inserted between the joined items. function WideCaseSentence(const S: WideString): WideString; Returns a Sentence case version of parameter S .
+function WideUpperCase (const S: WideString): WideString; Returns the ALLCAPS version of the WideString S function WideLowerCase (const S: WideString): WideString; Returns the lowercase version of the WideString S function WideCompareStr (const S1, S2: WideString): Integer; Compares two WideStrings S1 and S2 , case-sensitive, and returns an integer based on the result.
+The return value is less than 0 if S1 is less than S2, 0 if S1 equals S2, or greater than 0 if S1 is greater than S2. function WideCompareText (const S1, S2: WideString): Integer; Compares two WideStrings S1 and S2 , case-insensitive, and returns an integer based on the result.
+The return value is less than 0 if S1 is less than S2, 0 if S1 equals S2, or greater than 0 if S1 is greater than S2. function WideSameText (const S1, S2: WideString): Boolean; Compares two WideStrings S1 and S2 , case-insensitive.
+Returns TRUE if both are identical, otherwise returns FALSE. function WideTextPos (const SubStr, S: WideString): Integer; Behaves like WidePos function, except text if processed in case-insensitive manner. function WideTextPosEx (const SubStr, S: WideString; Offset: Cardinal): Integer; Behaves like WidePosEx function, except text if processed in case-insensitive manner.
+Added in v6.6.0.1 Beta. function WideTrim (const S: WideString): WideString; Removes leading and trailing spaces and control characters from the given string S. function WideTrimChars (const S, CharsToTrim: WideString): WideString; Remove characters that occur in CharsToTrim from the beginning and the end of S .
+Added in v6.0.0.9 Alpha. function WideTrimCharsLeft (const S, CharsToTrim: WideString): WideString; Remove characters that occur in CharsToTrim from the beginning of S. Added in v6.0.0.9 Alpha. function WideTrimCharsRight(const S, CharsToTrim: WideString): WideString; Remove characters that occur in CharsToTrim from the end of S .
+Added in v6.0.0.9 Alpha. function WideReverseString (const S: WideString): WideString; Return a reversed version of string S , i.e. reverse the order of characters.
+Added in v6.7.0.4 Beta. function WideRepeatString(const S: WideString; Count: Integer): WideString; Repeat a string a number of times.
+Added in v6.9.0.3 Beta. function WideReplaceStr (const S, OldPattern, NewPattern: WideString): WideString; Return a result of a case-sensitive replacement of all occurrences of OldPattern with NewPattern in a string S . function WideReplaceText (const S, OldPattern, NewPattern: WideString): WideString; Return a result of a case-insensitive replacement of all occurrences of OldPattern with NewPattern in a string S . function WideSplitString (const Input, Delimiter: WideString): TWideStringArray; Splits the Input wherever Delimiter occurs and returns an array that contains the split parts.
+The Delimiter itself can be a multi-character WideString.
+(Unlike the usual comma, hyphen or space that are used for this purpose) The split parts (returned as elements of the array) do not contain the Delimiter. function WideJoinStrings (const Strings: TWideStringArray; const Delimiter: WideString): WideString; Joins all individual items from Strings into a single WideString, with Delimiter inserted between the joined items. function WideCaseSentence (const S: WideString): WideString; Returns a Sentence case version of parameter S .
 Only the first alphabetic character is capitalized.
 All other alphabetic characters are converted to lowercase.
-Added in v6.0.0.3 Alpha . function WideCaseCapitalize(const S: WideString): WideString; Returns the Title case version of parameter S .
-First letter of every word is capitalized.
-All other alphabetic characters are converted to lowercase. function WideCaseInvert(const S: WideString): WideString; Inverts case of all characters in S and returns it.
+Added in v6.0.0.3 Alpha.

+function WideCaseInvert(const S: WideString): WideString;